-- A friend asks you to give him your homework so he can copy the answers.
-You know cheating isn't right, but you don't want your friend to fail. - You promise your teacher you'll volunteer for a big school event, but when the day of the event finally comes. you would much rather hang out with your friends.
-You consider telling your teacher you're sick. - When the woman in front of you in line at the grocery store is paying for her purchase, a \$20 bill falls out of her purse.
+- A friend asks you to give them your homework so they can copy the answers.
+You know cheating isn't right, but you don't want your friend to fail. - You promise your teacher you'll volunteer for a big school event, but when the day of the event finally comes, you would much rather hang out with your friends.
+You consider telling your teacher you're sick. - When the person in front of you in line at the grocery store is paying for their purchase, a \$20 bill falls out of their pocket.
 You know you should give it back, but you could use the \$20.

 These are situations in which there is a right choice and a wrong choice.
 They're ethical dilemmas because they cause you to think about your ethical principles and decide what the right action is.
 If you let your friend cheat, you're not helping create a fair classroom.
 If you break your promise to your teacher, you're not being accountable.
-Principles of Ethics And if you take someone else's money, you're not showing respect for other people's belongings.
-Fairness In other words, you're hurting people.
+And if you take someone else's money, you're not showing respect for other people's belongings.
+In other words, you're hurting people.